openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started.rst

 Basics
 ******

-openMINDS provides specifications of schemas that build interlinked metadata models which are tailored for data representations in graph databases.
+openMINDS provides specifications of schemas that build interlinked metadata models which are specifically tailored for data representations in graph databases.
+A graph database consists of nodes (or instances) and edges (links), where the nodes represent concepts and the edges represent relationships between these concepts \(`Wood 2009 <https://doi.org/10.1007/978-0-387-39940-9_183>`_\).
-Each openMINDS schema within in a metadata model constraints for the properties and edges (links) of a node (metadata instance) within a graph databases.
+The schemas of the openMINDS metadata models provide constraints for the properties and relations of these concepts.

-Currently, openMINDS assumes that the metadata instances within a graph database are encoded as `JSON-LD <https://json-ld.org/>`_ \(JavaScript Object Notation for Linked Data\), a recommended format for linked data by the World Wide Web Consortium (W3C).
-The metadata instances of the openMINDS libraries for serviceable, well-defined terms and constructs are also encoded in JSON-LD.
+There are various file formats for defining the linked instances of a graph database.
+The openMINDS schemas currently assume that instances are stored as `JSON-LD <https://json-ld.org/>`_ files.
+Consequently, the metadata instances of the openMINDS libraries for serviceable, well-defined terms and constructs are also encoded as JSON-LD files.

 .. toctree::
    getting_started/matlab